nitingeorge227/NGSplitMenuController/README.md

 ## NGSplitMenuController

-Menu Driven Split view controller for iOS 7 and above
+This is a menu driven Split view controller for iOS 7 and above.The sidemenu on the left is used to select from the diffrent masterviews.The third section shows the details corresponding to each master.

 ![NGSPLIT](https://raw.githubusercontent.com/nitingeorge227/NGSplitMenuController/master/Screenshots/iOS Simulator Screen Shot Aug 23, 2015, 12.05.15 AM.png)